Pluxbox/radiomanager-perl-client/README.md

 use RadioManagerClient::Object::GenreRelationsBroadcastsParams;
 use RadioManagerClient::Object::GenreRelationsPrograms;
 use RadioManagerClient::Object::GenreResult;
+use RadioManagerClient::Object::Group;
+use RadioManagerClient::Object::GroupDataInput;
+use RadioManagerClient::Object::GroupOutputOnly;
+use RadioManagerClient::Object::GroupRelations;
+use RadioManagerClient::Object::GroupRelationsBroadcasts;
+use RadioManagerClient::Object::GroupRelationsPrograms;
+use RadioManagerClient::Object::GroupRelationsUsers;
+use RadioManagerClient::Object::GroupRelationsUsersParams;
-use RadioManagerClient::Object::GenreResults;
+use RadioManagerClient::Object::GroupResult;
 use RadioManagerClient::Object::ImportItem;
 use RadioManagerClient::Object::ImportItemAllOf;
+use RadioManagerClient::Object::InlineResponse200;
+use RadioManagerClient::Object::InlineResponse2001;
+use RadioManagerClient::Object::InlineResponse20010;
+use RadioManagerClient::Object::InlineResponse20011;
+use RadioManagerClient::Object::InlineResponse20012;
+use RadioManagerClient::Object::InlineResponse20013;
+use RadioManagerClient::Object::InlineResponse2002;
+use RadioManagerClient::Object::InlineResponse2003;
+use RadioManagerClient::Object::InlineResponse2004;
+use RadioManagerClient::Object::InlineResponse2005;
-use RadioManagerClient::Object::InlineObject;
+use RadioManagerClient::Object::InlineResponse2006;
-use RadioManagerClient::Object::InlineObject1;
+use RadioManagerClient::Object::InlineResponse2007;
-use RadioManagerClient::Object::InlineObject2;
+use RadioManagerClient::Object::InlineResponse2008;
-use RadioManagerClient::Object::InlineObject3;
+use RadioManagerClient::Object::InlineResponse2009;
 use RadioManagerClient::Object::InlineResponse202;
+use RadioManagerClient::Object::InlineResponse2021;
+use RadioManagerClient::Object::InlineResponse400;
+use RadioManagerClient::Object::InlineResponse401;
+use RadioManagerClient::Object::InlineResponse403;
+use RadioManagerClient::Object::InlineResponse404;
+use RadioManagerClient::Object::InlineResponse422;
+use RadioManagerClient::Object::InlineResponse429;
-use RadioManagerClient::Object::InternalServerError;
+use RadioManagerClient::Object::InlineResponse500;
 use RadioManagerClient::Object::InviteUserData;
 use RadioManagerClient::Object::Item;
 use RadioManagerClient::Object::ItemAllOf;